Image Search with AI Models

 6. The Paris Dataset (Oxford Paris): The VGG group from Oxford collected 6,412 images of Parisian landmarks from Flickr, including sights like the Eiffel Tower.

-7. The CTurin180 and 201Books DataSets: Made available by Telecom Italia for Compact Descriptors for Visual Search, this dataset includes images of 201 book covers captured from multiple angles with a Nokia E7 (6 images for each book, totaling 1.3GB), and video images of 180 buildings in Turin captured with various cameras including the Galaxy S, iPhone 3, Canon A410, and Canon S5 IS (collectively 2.7GB).
+7. The CTurin180 and 201Books DataSets: Telecom Italia made these datasets available for Compact Descriptors for Visual Search.
+This dataset includes images of 201 book covers captured from multiple angles with a Nokia E7 (6 images for each book, totaling 1.3GB) and video images of 180 buildings in Turin captured with various cameras including the Galaxy S, iPhone 3, Canon A410, and Canon S5 IS (collectively 2.7GB).

-8. The Stanford Mobile Visual Search Dataset: Released in February 2011 by Stanford, this dataset contains images from 8 different categories such as CD covers and paintings.
-Each category's images are captured with various cameras, including mobile phones, with a total of 500 images across all categories.
+8. The Stanford Mobile Visual Search Dataset: Released in February 2011 by Stanford, this dataset contains images from eight categories, such as CD covers and paintings.
+Each category's images are captured with various cameras, including mobile phones, and there are 500 images across all categories.

 3.1.3 Metric

 Image retrieval systems, including Content-Based Image Retrieval (CBIR) systems, are traditionally evaluated using several metrics.
-Each of these metrics quantifies different aspects of the system's performance, mostly focusing on the relevance of the retrieved images with respect to a given query image.
+Each of these metrics quantifies different aspects of the system's performance, mainly focusing on the relevance of the retrieved images concerning a given query image.
 The most common evaluation metrics include:

-Precision: Precision measures the proportion of retrieved images that are relevant to the query.
-It is defined as the number of relevant images retrieved divided by the total number of images retrieved.
+Precision: Precision measures the proportion of retrieved images relevant to the query.
+It is defined as the number of relevant images retrieved divided by the total number retrieved.
 A higher precision indicates that the retrieval system returned more relevant results.

 precision.png

-Recall: Recall quantifies the proportion of relevant images in the database that have been retrieved for the query.
-It is calculated as the number of relevant images retrieved divided by the total number of relevant images in the database.
+Recall: Recall quantifies the proportion of relevant images in the database retrieved for the query.
+It is calculated as the number of retrieved relevant images divided by the database's total number of relevant images.
 High recall means the system retrieved most of the images relevant to the query.

 recall.png

 F-Score: This metric combines precision and recall into a single number using the harmonic mean, striving for a balance between precision and recall.
-The F1 Score reaches its best value at 1 (perfect precision and recall) and worst at 0.
+The F1 Score reaches its best value at one (perfect precision and recall) and worst at zero.

 f1-score.png

-Mean Average Precision (mAP): is a comprehensive metric that calculates the average precision at each point where recall changes, then takes the mean of these average precisions over all queries in a set.
-It is especially useful for evaluating systems where the order of retrieved images is significant.
+Mean Average Precision (mAP) is a comprehensive metric that calculates the average precision at each point where recall changes and then takes the mean of these average precisions over all queries in a set.
+It is beneficial for evaluating systems where the order of retrieved images is significant.

 ap.png map.png